We read Scripture and want to be like the people we see, don’t we?

-Often people reminisce about years gone by and lament that they didn’t live in previous generations.
-Just think though, if we found ourselves living in yesteryear, in Old Testament times and under the Old Covenant, then we would be bound to keep laws that try as we might, we would never be able to keep.
+When we feel we are failing by today’s cultural standards, people often lament that they didn’t live in previous generations.
+Just think though: if we found ourselves living in yesteryear, in Old Testament times and under the Old Covenant, then we would be bound to keep a myriad laws that try as we might, we would never be able to keep.
 We would want to, so badly, but whilst the mind is willing, the flesh is so weak (Matthew 26.41).
-This Old Covenant, this old way of relating to God was rooted in what we needed to do; keep the laws, maintain righteousness (Deuteronomy 30.15-18, 1 Samuel 12.14-15).
+This Old Covenant, this old way of relating to God was rooted in what we needed to do; keep the laws and maintain our own righteousness (Deuteronomy 30.15-18, 1 Samuel 12.14-15).

-The New Covenant, a new way of relating to God, was promised by Jeremiah and was brought into play by the death of Jesus (Jeremiah 31.31-33, Luke 22.20).
-It sits internally within us, it has the power to actually change you, but it is rooted externally.
-It no longer rests on you in order to be affective.
+The New Covenant, the new way of relating to God, was promised by Jeremiah and was brought into play by the death of Jesus (Jeremiah 31.31-33, Luke 22.20).
+It sits internally within us, it has the power to actually change you, but in contrast to the Old Covenant it is rooted externally.
+It no longer rests on you in order to be affective and effective.
 Can you feel the burden lifted and the hope restored?

-The hope we need is not found in anything we do,
+The hope we need when we feel we are failing is not found in anything we do,

 in anything we can earn,

 The hope we need is found in the promise and person of Jesus.
 He is the guarantor of this covenant, He promises better things for you;

 - Jesus promised rest (Matthew 11).
 Burdens are lifted at Calvary and hope came alive.